What is Seed Investment?

 Obtaining seed capital is, for many start investors, the very first money that a company raises.
 Some startups, however, might also raise a pre-seed.

 Understanding Seed Investment – A Guide to Seed Funding

 Seed Investment is the first official stage of equity funding in a startup’s lifecycle.
 The seed money assists the company in financing its first steps, including product development and market research.
 The “seed” investment helps the company in this very early stage to take an idea, then form and grow its business.
 With a successful strategy and enough revenue generated, the company will grow into a “tree”, and both the founders and the investors will enjoy the fruits of their labor and dedication.

 Investors in a seed funding can be the founders themselves, their friends and families, incubators, and, of course, angel investors and venture capital funds (seed ventures) which focus on early-stage startups.
 For some startups, the seed round is also the last round of financing, in the case that the money raised runs out before the startup succeeded in gaining momentum and revenues, or if the founders decided that the raised money is sufficient to allow further growth.

 Typical Amounts of Capital in a Seed Round

-When investing in startups, funding rounds vary significantly in the capital raised and the terms of the investment.
+When investing in startups, funding series vary significantly in terms of the capital raised and the terms of the investment.
 Usually, when we ask ourselves how much money is involved in a Seed funding, we are talking about (usually!) between $500,000 and up to $2 million – but it may be more or less, depending on the company’s type, market, and the products it develops.
 The seed round should help the very early phase startup to execute their product.

 Typical Valuation in a Seed Round